Investigate a Complaint

 Discover ways to increase gender diversity in your workplace and ensure you get the full benefits of inclusion.

-Do your employees need to complete the mandatory sexual harassment prevention training?
+Need to complete the mandatory training?

 [T]hank you for making this informative and interesting.
 As a funeral director and educator with a past life in the corporate world, I expected to go through a grueling two hours of torturous boredom, but you presented in a way that kept me engaged and interested…it is vitally important.
 Thank you so much for your candor and informative approach to this training. ~ C.B., Faculty Member, NY